JacksonWuxs/DaPy/README.md

 Description
 ========================================================
-As a light data processing and analysis library， DaPy can be used to load dataset from data profiles and contain or reduce part of the dataset conveniently.
+As a light data processing and analysis library，DaPy is committed to saving data scientists the time of analyzing datasets and improving the efficiency of data scientists.
-We hope that DaPy can help data scientists process their datasets more quickly and easily.
-Additionly,it supports some basic formulas that help the developers to understand the basic attributes about the dataset.
-In the future, we will implement functions such as `matrix operations` for DaPy, and we will add more `statistical formulas`.
+We hope that DaPy can help data scientists process or analysis their datasets more quickly and easily.
+<br><br>In terms of data loading, DaPy's data structure is clear and concise for data scientists to "feel" data; functions are feature-rich and efficient, saving data scientists the processing time for complex data.
+In terms of descriptive statistics, DaPy has provided comprehensive calculation formulas that can help data scientists quickly understand data characteristics.</br></br>
+In the future, DaPy will add more data cleansing and inferential statistics functions; implement more formulas used in the mathematical model building process; and even include some simple machine learning models (multilayer perceptrons, support vector machines, etc.).
+DaPy is continuously improving according to the data analysis process.

 Characteristic
 ========================================================